eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/5-Test-invariants-by-using-assertions.md

 javac -source 7 Test.java
 javac Test.java
 ````
-The compilation will fail is assert is used as an identifier.
+The compilation will fail if assert is used as an identifier.

 So compilation is the first step to use assertions.
 But to execute the assertion checks, you have to enable them with:
 ````